Jump to section:

 - Administrative Support

 Two other roles are: 1) Authorizing Official; and 2) Signing Official.
-These titles are reserved for personnel within Sponsored Project Services (SPS) who have been granted institutional-level authority.
+These titles are reserved for SPCS who have been granted institutional-level authority.

 See the Grants.gov Guidance page for more information.

 eRA Commons is the National Institutes of Health's (NIH) online interface for electronic application and award information.
 Currently, investigators can view submitted applications, summary statements, maintain their profile, maintain publication lists, submit just-in-time (JIT) information, and submit annual Research Performance Progress Reports (RPPR) and final project reports through Commons.
-SPS uses Commons to view submitted applications, approve JIT information, approve RPPR progress reports, submit annual/final financial reports and invention reports, initiate grantee-approved no-cost extensions, and to check the status of pending applications and awards.
-SPS does not have access to the summary statements posted on Commons.
+Commons also provides access to the Application Submission System & Interface for Submission Tracking (ASSIST) system for submission of electronic applications and human subjects information.
+SPCS uses Commons to view submitted applications, approve JIT information, approve RPPRs, submit annual/final financial and invention reports, initiate grantee-approved no-cost extensions, and to check the status of pending applications and awards.
+SPCS does not have access to the summary statements posted on Commons.

 Obtaining an NIH Commons User Account

-Accounts are created by SPS.
-For investigators with prior support from the NIH or who have submitted an application to the NIH in the past, SPS may need very little information to set up the account in Commons.
+New investigator accounts are created by SPCS.
+For investigators with prior support from the NIH or who have applied to the NIH in the past, SPCS may be able to find the existing Commons account with only the investigator's full name.
 At the least, they will need only the investigator’s e-mail address.
-If the investigator has never submitted an application to NIH, SPS just needs First/Last name and email address.
+If the investigator has never applied to NIH, e-mail SPCS (firstname.lastname@example.org) with the following information:

-FastLane is the National Science Foundation’s (NSF) site for all electronic business on proposals and awards.
-Using FastLane, investigators can prepare, revise, and withdraw proposals, submit annual and final project reports, prepare supplemental funding requests, make requests for PostAward items (such as: extensions, rebudgeting, PI changes, etc.), and view award letters.
-The FastLane Help System provides an introduction to Fastlane.
+Research.gov and FastLane are the National Science Foundation’s (NSF) sites for all electronic proposal and award business.
+Using these systems, investigators can prepare, revise, and withdraw proposals, submit annual and final project reports, prepare supplemental funding requests, view award letters and make requests for Postaward items (such as: extensions, rebudgeting, PI changes, etc.).

 Obtaining an NSPIRES User Account

-Defense Research Projects Agency (DARPA) and other federal opportunities are found at FedBizOpps.Gov.
-Proposals may be submitted through Grants.gov or by other means, as instructed in the proposal announcement.
+Defense Research Projects Agency (DARPA) and other federal opportunities are found at Beta.SAM.gov.
+Proposals may be submitted through Grants.gov or by other means, as instructed in each proposal announcement.

-ProcureAZ is the is the State of Arizona’s online procurement portal that many state agencies use to solicit proposals (i.e. ABRC, AZDES, AZDHS, etc.).
-Access is only granted to SPS administrators so if you are planning to apply for a solicitation via ProcureAZ, please contact SPS.
+The Arizona Procurement Portal (APP) is the State of Arizona’s online procurement portal that many state agencies use to solicit proposals (ABRC, AZDES, AZDHS, etc.).
+Open soliciations (funding opportunities) are accessible without a user account and APP access is limited to SPCS administrators.
+Please contact SPCS for additional details regarding a specific solicitation.
 See the ABRC Guidance page for more information about Arizona Biomedical Research Commission proposals.

-The above is not an exhaustive list of sponsor electronic systems used for proposal submission.
-If you encounter other systems or solicitation submission instructions that are unclear, please don’t hesitate to contact Sponsored Projects Services for clarification.
+This is not an exhaustive list of sponsor electronic systems used for proposal submission.
+If you encounter other systems or solicitation submission instructions that are unclear, please don’t hesitate to contact Sponsored Projects & Contracting Services for clarification.